pmalves/ctools-installer/README.txt

 Currently supports CDF, CDA and CDE and pentaho 3.6 to 3.8

-Requiresments: Linux, macintosh or windows with cygwin, wget, unzip
+Requirements: Linux, macintosh or windows with cygwin, wget, unzip

 Usage: ctools-installer.sh <path-to-pentaho-solutions>